j4ckofalltrades/steam-current-game/README.md

 # :video_game: Current game (on Steam)

-Display your current game on your website, blog, or Github README.
+Display your current game on your website, blog, or GitHub README.

 The generated card (svg) includes your avatar, in-game name, and the title of the current game (if in-game).